MOD-Magazine/MOD-Magazine/April23/projects-of-the-month.md

 ---

 It's time to look at our editor-picked projects of the month!
-These are a small selection of our personal favourite projects that came out recently - this is by no means an exhaustive list, go look for yourself as well!
+These are a small selection of our personal favourites that came out recently - this is by no means an exhaustive list, go look for yourself as well!

 Do you know of any cool projects that you would like to be featured in next month's issue?
 Let us know on Discord at [https://mod-magazine.github.io/discord](https://mod-magazine.github.io/discord).